Black Caesar (film): Release and reception

-The original cut of the film ended with Tommy Gibbs being beaten, robbed and killed by a black street gang, but this scene was removed from general release, appearing only in European releases of the film, until it was restored for home video release, and is now generally accepted as the official ending of the film.
+The original cut of the film ended with Tommy Gibbs being beaten, robbed and killed by a black street gang but this scene was removed from general release, appearing only in European releases of the film, until it was restored for home video release and is now generally accepted as the official ending of the film.

 Cohen says "The picture did so well that they called me immediately and said, “You’d better get a sequel going before these actors decide they want an enormous amount of money to reappear.”
 So I said, “You know I don’t have a script, but I can start shooting something, and make it up as I go along.”
 That’s more or less what we did."
 The result was Hell Up in Harlem.
-The sequel contradicts the film's original ending, and so the two films appear to lack continuity when viewed back-to-back on home video, as Gibbs is still alive in Hell Up in Harlem, despite dying in Black Caesar.
+The sequel contradicts the film's original ending and the two films appear to lack continuity when viewed back-to-back on home video, as Gibbs is still alive in Hell Up in Harlem, despite dying in Black Caesar.

 In 2001, it was released on DVD, featuring an audio commentary by director Larry Cohen.
 In 2010 it was digitized in High Definition (1080i) and broadcast on MGM HD.
 In 2015, Olive Films released the film on Blu-ray.
 In 2025, Shout!
-Studio released the film on 4K Blu Ray as part of the “Blaxploitation Collection Vol. 1.”
+Studios released the film on 4K Blu Ray as part of the Blaxploitation Collection Vol. 1.

 Critical reception

-In 2009 Empire named it 18th in a poll of the "20 Greatest Gangster Movies You've Never Seen* (*Probably)".
+In 2009, Empire named it 18th in a poll of the "20 Greatest Gangster Movies You've Never Seen* (*Probably)".

 Legacy

-Prominent rappers have sampled James Brown's score (Black Caesar Album).
-"The Boss", which is the background music for a scene in which Tommy Gibbs is shot while crossing a street corner, was sampled for Ice-T's "You Played Yourself", Trick Daddy's "Take It To Da House"), Prodigy's album Return of the Mac and Nas' "Get Down" on the album God's Son.
+Prominent rappers have sampled James Brown's score Black Caesar.
+"The Boss", which is the background music for a scene in which Tommy Gibbs is shot while crossing a street corner, was sampled for Ice-T's "You Played Yourself" from his 1989 album The Iceberg/Freedom of Speech...
+Just Watch What You Say!, Nas' "Get Down" from his 2001 album God's Son, Trick Daddy's "Take It to da House" (featuring the Slip-N-Slide Express) from his 2003 album Thugs Are Us and two songs, Down & Out in New York City" and "The Rotten Apple", from Prodigy's 2007 album Return of the Mac.

-The film is name-checked in Public Enemy's song "Burn Hollywood Burn"; when the cinema announces the movie to be Driving Miss Daisy, guest rapper Big Daddy Kane suggests leaving, saying "I got Black Caesar back at the crib."
-Kane makes another reference to the movie in his song "How U Get A Record Deal".
-Kool Keith references the main character in the song "Keith Turbo" from Black Elvis/Lost in Space: "Take off your shirt; I can see your ribs; Fakin' like Tommy Gibbs."
+The film is name-checked in Public Enemy's song "Burn Hollywood Burn" (featuring Ice Cube and Big Daddy Kane) from their 1990 album Fear of a Black Planet; when the cinema announces the movie to be Driving Miss Daisy, guest rapper Big Daddy Kane suggests leaving, saying "I got Black Caesar back at the crib."
+Kane makes another reference to the movie in his song "How U Get a Record Deal?" from his 1993 album Looks Like a Job For....
+Kool Keith references the main character in the song "Keith Turbo" from his 1999 album Black Elvis/Lost in Space: "Take off your shirt; I can see your ribs; Fakin' like Tommy Gibbs."